OrangeC93/Book_Causal_Inference_What_If/Part2/Chapter12_IP_Weighting_and_Marginal_Structure_Models.md

 Recall the basic concept:
 - We used IP weighting to construct a pseudo-population, and then fit the model <img src="https://render.githubusercontent.com/render/math?math=E[Y|A] = \theta_{0} + \theta_{1}*A"> to the pseudo-population data by using IP weighted least squares.
 Under our assumptions, association is causation in the pseudo-population.
 That is, the parameter <img src="https://render.githubusercontent.com/render/math?math={\theta}_{1}">  from IP weighted associational model can be endowed with the same causual interpretation as the parameter <img src="https://render.githubusercontent.com/render/math?math={\beta}_{1}"> from the structual model.

 Example: continous treatment A “change in smoking intensity” defined as number of cigarettes smoked per day in 1982 minus number of cigarettes smoked per day at baseline.
+We are interested in estimating the difference in average weight change under different changes in treatment intensity in the 1162 individuals who smoked 25 or fewer cigarettes per day at baseline.

+(Page 165).
 - Marginal structural model: we believe a parabola can describes the does-response curve
   - <img src="https://render.githubusercontent.com/render/math?math=E[Y^{a}] = \beta_{0} + \beta_{1}*a + \beta_{2}*a^{2}">
 - Want to estimate the average causal effect of increasing smoking intensity by 20 cigarettes per day compared with no change